 Traditional chopped kale is perfect for smoothies.
 I suggest not using lacinato kale as it has a bitter taste to it.

 Utilizing a high-speed blender such as a Blendtec, Ninja or Vitamix will ensure your kale is well blended into a smoothie.
 When blending I would not recommend kale stems in smoothies as it would make the end product taste bitter.

-Adjusting the thickness in a smoothie
+How do you adjust the thickness in a smoothie?

 If you need to adjust the thickness of a smoothie, add more or less ice to reach the desired thickness.
 The amount of water you will need will depend on whether you are working with fresh or frozen fruit.
 I typically add 1/2 cup water with the protein powder as a way to get the smoothie going in the blender but it is optional.